cortexdao/protocol-contracts/README.md

 Comments:

 - Hardhat node is used with mainnet forking which requires `INFURA_API_KEY` to be set in a `.env` file
+- Some test use the `defi-legos` package.
+This needs to be setup after a `yarn install` with `yarn defi-legos` (this last command is a bit hacky for now; it wil have exit code 1 if there are *no* errors.)
 - the timeout for tests may need to be adjusted; the mocha `timeout` variable is set in `hardhat.config.js`

 ## Generating mnemonics